 Image credit: Sek Design

 Jungle Gym has two logos.
 One is for the boxing academy, while the other is for their MMA program.
 Both logos use animals from the jungle; the boxing academy uses the lion, while the MMA program uses the panther.
-The stars featured in both logos denotes excellence and power.
+The stars featured in both logos denote excellence and power.

 3. Merritt Clubs

 To stand out from the competition, take a leaf out of Merritt Clubs’ book.
-Not only does its logo have a sense of vibrancy, but it also has a good representation of their community.
+Not only does its logo have a sense of vibrancy, but it also has a good representation of the community.
 While we usually see gyms use bright colors for their logos to signify energy, fun, and movement, Merritt Clubs has made it project a sense of trustworthiness as well.
 An abstract letter “M” can be used as a stand-alone logo icon, even without the company name.

 If you want your logo to make an impact, here’s a fitness logo idea that will turn heads.
 Wittsfit is a private fitness studio that has a notably striking logo.
 With a bright blue and yellow motif, it can attract people to come in and get motivated to sign up and work out in the studio.
 The overall contrast also creates visual interest that makes the overall ensemble pop.